TheBoomBoxer/human-recognition/README.md

 # human-recognition
-We are trying to detect humans trhough a camera.
+We are trying to detect humans through a camera.